IAMS MY

 Nutritional Needs of Pregnant and Nursing Dogs-mob

 Nutrition and bodyweight management are crucial for the health of a pregnant dog and her puppies.
-While your dog may not require as many doctor visits as people do during pregnancy, you will still need to understand the correct way of caring for a pregnant dog.
+While your dog may not require as many doctor visits as people do during pregnancy, you will still need to understand how to take care of a pregnant dog.
 This can be achieved by consulting your vet who can evaluate and treat her for both internal and external parasites that could pose a threat to her or her offspring.
+Pregnancy in a dog is one of the most exciting, but delicate times in the life of a female dog.
+Hence, providing sufficient care during the early weeks of pregnancy is critical.

 Signs of dog pregnancy